GLOBAL MARKETS-Oil, gold up as dollar weakens; stocks fall

 By Rodrigo Campos

-NEW YORK, July 21 (Reuters) - Crude oil and gold prices edged higher on Tuesday on the back of a softer U.S. dollar, while weak earnings dragged stocks lower.
+NEW YORK, July 21 (Reuters) - Crude oil edged higher and gold prices rose on Tuesday on the back of a softer U.S. dollar, while earnings hurt Wall Street and helped drag a gauge of major global stock markets lower.

-Spot gold prices gave up most of the day’s gains and were up marginally after hitting a five-year low on Monday.
-Investors have dumped gold as the dollar rises and Greece looks to seal a bailout deal.
+Spot gold prices halted a plunge of nearly 6 percent in the past six days, after hitting a five-year low on Monday as investors dumped inflation hedges.
+A stronger U.S. dollar and Greece looking to seal a bailout deal added to the bearish catalysts for the metal.

-U.S. crude oil futures rose in choppy trading as the August contract expired, while Brent advanced but remained toward the bottom of its $55-$60 a barrel range of the past weeks, near its lowest since early April.
+U.S. crude oil futures rose after slipping under $50 a barrel, while Brent remained toward the bottom of its $55-$60 a barrel range, near its lowest since early April.

 Stocks on Wall Street fell, with results from bellwethers IBM and United Technologies weighing the most on the S&P 500, while Apple was also down ahead of its earnings report, expected after the closing bell.